reflectoring/reflectoring.github.io/_posts/2021-03-21-dont-use-spring-profile-annotation.md

 }
 ```

-In this case, we have two profiles: `postgresql` and `h2`.
 If the `postgresql` profile is active, we connect to a "real" PostgreSQL database (assuming the `PostgresqlService` class does that for us).
 If the `h2` profile is active, we connect to an in-memory H2 database, instead.

-Both of the above patterns are bad and you shouldn't use them.
-Actually, don't use the `@Profile` annotation at all, if you can.
-I will tell you why and what to do instead.
+**All of the above patterns are bad.
+Don't do it at home (or rather, at work)!**

+Actually, don't use the `@Profile` annotation at all, if you can avoid it.
+And I will tell you how to avoid it later.

 ## What's Wrong with the `@Profile` Annotation?

-The main issue I see with the `@Profile` annotation is that it spreads configuration parameters across the codebase.
+The main issue I see with the `@Profile` annotation is that **it spreads dependencies to the profiles across the codebase**.

 There probably won't be a single a configuration class where we use `@Profile("test")`, `@Profile("!test")`, `@Profile("postgresql")`, or `@Profile("h2")`.
 There will be many places, spread across multiple components of our codebase.

-With the `@Profile` annotations spread across the codebase, we can't see at a glance what effect a particular profile has on our application.
+With the `@Profile` annotations spread across the codebase, **we can't see at a glance what effect a particular profile has on our application**.
 What's more, we don't know what happens if we combine certain profiles.

 What happens if we activate the `h2` profile?
 What happens if we activate the `h2` profile and we *do not* activate the `test` profile?
 What happens if we activate the `postgresql` profile together with the `test` profile?
 Will the application still work?

 To find out, we have to do a full text search for `@Profile` annotations in our codebase and try to make sense of the configuration.
 Which no one will do, because it's tedious.
 Which means that no one will understand the application configuration.
 In turn, this means that we'll trial-and-error our way through any issues we encounter... .

+Using negations like `@Profile("!test")` makes it even worse.
+We can't even use a full-text search to look for beans that are activated with a certain profile, because the profile is not visible in the code.
+Instead *we have to know* that we have to search for `!test`, instead.

-OK, I'm being a bit provocative here, but you get the gist.
-And we've only been talking about a couple different profiles here.
+You get the gist.
+And we've only been talking about a couple of different profiles here.
 Imagine the combinatorial mess when there are more!

 ## How to Avoid the `@Profile` Annotation?

-First of all, say goodbye to profiles like `postgresql`, `h2`, or `enableFoo`.
-Profiles should be used for exactly one reason: for environment profiles.
+First of all, say goodbye to profiles like `postgresql`, `h2`, or `enableFoo`. **Profiles should be used for exactly one reason: to create a configuration profile for a runtime environment**.
+You can read more about when not to use profiles [here](http://localhost:4000/spring-boot-profiles/#when-not-to-use-profiles).

 For each environment the application is going to run in, we create a separate profile.
 Usually these are variations of the following: